REGULATION CROWDFUNDING FAQ

 How do I make a crowdfunding investment?

 You can only invest in a crowdfunding offering through an online funding platform, or intermediary.
 Intermediaries may be a broker-dealer or a more lightly regulated funding portal, but they must be registered with the SEC and be a member of the Financial Industry Regulatory Authority (FINRA).
-You can obtain information about a broker by visiting FINRA’s BrokerCheck or calling FINRA’s toll-free BrokerCheck hotline at (800) 289-9999.
-You can obtain information about a funding portal by visiting the SEC’s EDGAR website.
+You can find a list of crowdfunding portals regulated by FINRA here mroe indepth informatio0n abotu a portal by searching the SEC’s EDGAR website.
+Information about brokers can be found at FINRA’s BrokerCheck or by calling FINRA’s toll-free BrokerCheck hotline at (800) 289-9999.

 For more information, see this investor bulletin from the SEC.